Weather warnings as strong winds and heavy rain on way days after flooding

 Meanwhile, a yellow warning for wind is also predicted to cause disruption across south-west England and Wales between 9am on Sunday until the end of the day.

-Gusts of between 50-60mph could be seen, with large waves, trees brought down, travel disruption and some power cuts, Miss Mitchell said.
+Gusts of between 50-60mph could be seen, with large waves, trees brought down, travel disruption and some power cuts according to Ms Mitchell.

 There could potentially be further rain warnings issued for Monday, but it is forecast to be drier later in the week, she added.